Mojo Pork Tenderloin

 This Mojo Pork Tenderloin is healthy and infused with citrus juices.
 Grilled onions on the side put this recipe over the top.

 - 1/3 cup fresh lime juice

 - 1/3 cup fresh orange juice

 - 1/2 teaspoon pepper

 - 1/2 teaspoon dried oregano

 - 1/4 cup chopped cilantro

 For the marinade: In a small pot heat the oil, garlic, and cumin.
-Let the mixure simmer for 2-3 minutes then stir in all of the remaining ingredients and bring to a boil.
+Let the mixure simmer for 2-3 minutes then stir in all of the remaining ingredients except the cilantro and bring to a boil.
 Remove marinade from the heat and stir in the cilantro after it cools.
 Pour marinade over pork either in a covered container or in a large Ziploc bag and marinate in the fridge for at least 24 hours.

 For the sauce: Take remaining marinade and bring once again to a boil in a small pot.
 Reduce the heat and let it simmer for 3-4 minutes.

 To serve: Pour sauce over sliced pork with grilled onions on the side.
 For a pretty presentation slice limes and oranges and place them on the plate next to the tenderloin and onions.